John Gimlette

-John Gimlette is an English author of travel literature.
-He has published five books to date; Panther Soup: A European Journey in War and Peace, Theatre Of Fish: Travels through Newfoundland and Labrador, At The Tomb Of The Inflatable Pig: Travels through Paraguay Wild Coast: Travels on South America's Untamed Edge and Elephant Complex.
-Jorge Antonio Halke Arévalos is a character in “The Pig”.
+John Gimlette is an English journalist and author of travel literature.

+He has published six books to date: Panther Soup: A European Journey in War and Peace, Theatre Of Fish: Travels through Newfoundland and Labrador, At The Tomb Of The Inflatable Pig: Travels through Paraguay Wild Coast: Travels on South America's Untamed Edge, Elephant Complex: Travels in Sri Lanka, and ‘’Garden of Mars: Madagascar, an Island Story.’’

+Jorge Antonio Halke Arévalos is a character in The Pig.
 After the publication he was killed in a dispute in 2005.

 Biography

 Born in 1963, at the age of 17 Gimlette crossed the former Soviet Union by train, and has now travelled to more than 60 countries.

 In addition to his five books, Gimlette has written articles for newspapers and magazines and contributed to BBC travel programmes.